DigitalPublishingToolkit/Money-Lab-Reader/docs/6_2-Ridgway.md

-employee expertise, the most desired involvement is that people volunteer, which means contributing for free.[^24] Like Kickstarter, the preceding platforms are ‘for-profit’ entities[^25], whereas Ioby is a ‘citizen-led neighbor funded’ not for profit organization that strengthens neighborhoods through community resourcing.[^26]
+employee expertise, the most desired involvement is that people volunteer, which means contributing for free.[^24] Like Kickstarter, the preceding platforms are ‘for-profit’ entities[^25], whereas Ioby is a ‘citizen-led neighbor funded’ not-for-profit organization that strengthens neighborhoods through community resourcing.[^26]

 ## Sharing Economy cum Platform Capitalism